Contact informationFarm Address:

 Skills Desired: Agricultural experience is not required, but skills in greenhouse work, transplanting, pruning, trellising, and marketing would be a bonus for us!
 We're seeking a great candidate who: -can stay through the whole season -loves sunshine, rain, hard work, sweat, and learning new things -asks questions when uncertain how to do something -is motivated to get things done and learn as much as possible -feels confident driving a minivan or SUV on the freeway and in the city -enjoys living and working with a small group and feels comfortable communicating needs & boundaries -enjoys being around and working with children

-Meals: Interns prepare their own meals.
+Meals: Interns prepare most of their own meals.
+We'll be sharing cooking responsibilities to share some team lunches this summer.
 You are welcome to harvest and eat all available seasonal foods from the farm.
 We have a weekly farm picnic potluck dinner on Sunday evenings for all of our CSA members that we would love for you to join.

-Stipend: $200/week stipend to help cover living expenses, plus on-farm shared housing for two interns in a recently remodeled 700 sq ft apartment and access to produce and flowers from the farm
+Stipend: $800/month stipend to help cover living expenses, plus on-farm shared housing for two interns in a recently remodeled 700 sq ft apartment and encouragement to take produce and flowers from the farm

 Housing: The recently remodeled on-farm apartment is shared by two interns.
 Apartment photos can be sent during the interview process.
 The apartment has a spacious main room, a full kitchen and bathroom, and one air-conditioned bedroom.
 Parking is available.
 Our farm is 12 minutes from downtown Ann Arbor, home to hundreds of restaurants and great, free summer events every week like the Ann Arbor Summer Festival and the Art Fair.
 We're 10-15 minutes from Argo Cascades on the Huron River (canoeing, free river tubing), great swimming pools, the Arb and the Botanical Gardens, amazing libraries with lots of art workshops, several county and state parks, Planet Rock Climbing Gym, etc.

 Preferred method of Contact: Email